existme/jspike/readme.md

-# Spring boot spike project
+# Spring-Boot spike project

-This is a placeholder for trying out different features or provide samples for interesting problems.
+This is a placeholder for trying out different features or provide samples for interesting problems with Spring-Boot domain.

 # Compile/Run/Test
 To Compile/Run/Test the examples use either of the following maven commands: